CrashCringle12/RIGHTS/README.md

 # Simfile Submission

 Once you have preregistered, you may begin submitting simfiles.
 To submit a simfile, all you have to do is send me the necessary files.
-To do this, you have several options, including the following:
+To do this, you have several options, including the following

-    You can e-mail me the file teejusb at gmail dot com.
-Make sure the subject has something UPS related so I can easily search my mailbox in case I miss it.
+* You can e-mail me the file crashcringle@gmail.com.
+Make sure the subject has something RIGHTS related so I can easily search my mailbox in case I miss it.

-    You can upload the file via a site like DropBox and PM me a download link on Facebook or on Discord (teejusb#1921)
+* You can upload the file via a site like DropBox, Google Drive, OneDrive, etc. and PM me a download link on Facebook or on Discord (CrashCringle#0001)

-    If we happen to be friends on some form of social media (like XANGA or MYSPACE), you can send me the files that way.
+* If we happen to be friends on some form of social media (like XANGA or MYSPACE), you can send me the files that way.

-    You can send a thumb drive to me via carrier pigeon, but I'm probably going to keep the thumb drive, tbh.
+* You can send a thumb drive to me via carrier pigeon, but I'm probably going to keep the thumb drive, tbh.

 As soon as simfile is accepted into the pack, I will post it for download.
 Please note, however, that I have a life (just kidding) and may take a few days to get around to downloading your file, previewing it, and updating this thread accordingly.
 This is especially true towards the end of the submission period, when I start receiving 10+ new files a day.

-POSTING IN THE FACEBOOK EVENT IS NOT A SUBMISSION.
-These are hard to keep track of.
+**POSTING IN THE FACEBOOK EVENT IS NOT A SUBMISSION.** These are hard to keep track of.
 You may post files in the event group, but ALSO PM me a direct link.

 About a week after the submission deadline, I will release a finalized tournament pack of all of the accepted simfile submissions.

 # Tournament Rules

 The tournament will be a standard double-elimination bracket.
-A few points will be noted:
+A few points will be noted

-    Seeding will be based on the order in which people register for the tournament.
+   * Seeding will be based on the order in which people register for the tournament.

-    Tie-breakers will be chosen from the pack using the machine's "Random" feature.
+   * Tie-breakers will be chosen from the pack using the machine's "Random" feature.

-    The player with the highest final percentage (either passing or failing) wins the song.
+   * The player with the highest final percentage (either passing or failing) wins the song.

-    You may only choose mods that do not disqualify you, with the exception that you also not use turn mods (some other mods such as Simple will also be removed from the mod selection screen).
+   * You may only choose mods that do not disqualify you, with the exception that you also not use turn mods (some other mods such as Simple will also be removed from the mod selection screen).

-    You may not pick a song more than once.
+   * You may not pick a song more than once.

-    You may only pick (or random) amongst the expert singles charts.
+   * You may only pick (or random) amongst the expert singles charts.

-    At the beginning of each match, an intense match of Rock, Paper, Scissors will determine which player chooses his or her preferred pad or song pick order, then the other player decides the remaining option.
+   * At the beginning of each match, an intense match of Rock, Paper, Scissors will determine which player chooses his or her preferred pad or song pick order, then the other player decides the remaining option.

-    During a match, you should stay on your side of the pad and not touch your opponent or obstruct his or her field of vision.
+   * During a match, you should stay on your side of the pad and not touch your opponent or obstruct his or her field of vision.
 Verbal distractions are allowed up to the extent that they cannot bother other people in the area.
 The audience is also allowed (and encouraged) to create verbal distractions.

-    If your opponent fails, you are allowed to play the rest of the song unless otherwise noted.
+   * If your opponent fails, you are allowed to play the rest of the song unless otherwise noted.

-    You will be disqualified if you don't show up in time for your match.
+   * You will be disqualified if you don't show up in time for your match.
 If you want to get food, check the bracket first and let me know where you'll be.
 I will try and post a list of upcoming matches on a nearby wall, but you can also could (and should) just ask me in person.

-    Don't fart on your opponent while you're playing.
+   * Don't fart on your opponent while you're playing.
 Unless they're into that.

-    You can't use any peripherals or humans as an aide while playing any of the charts. i.e. NO TETRIS DANK STRATS JONX JONES
+   * You can't use any peripherals or humans as an aide while playing any of the charts. i.e. NO TETRIS DANK STRATS JONX JONES